 Located just 30 minutes away from the state’s capital of Hobart, Richmond is a gorgeous little town in Tasmania.

 As far as small towns in Australia go, it’s one of the loveliest (and more historic!).

 With a population of less than 1000, this town has an old-world charm due in part to a lot of original colonial buildings from Tasmania’s convict past.

 It’s the perfect destination for a day-trip from Hobart because even though it’s small, there is still a lot of things to do and see!

 Nestled in the Coal River Valley are numerous award-winning vineyards and restaurants around the town, as well as lots of lovely cafés within the sandstone buildings of the town centre.

 The old fashioned lolly-shop is a favourite among tourists and locals with huge glass jars of lollies on display on the walls, as well as tempting ice-creams on offer.

 You can walk over the oldest still-used bridge in Australia and watch the ducks, explore a massive maze or marvel at the tiny model of colonial Hobart at “Old Hobart Town”.

-There is also the Richmond Gaol if you want to learn more about the town’s convict history and a charming village market on the local green every Saturday.
+You can also visit the Richmond Gaol if you want to learn more about the town’s convict history.
+Or pop into a charming village market on the local green every Saturday.

 There are art galleries and antique shops galore, and you can even dress up in old-fashioned clothing for a colonial photoshoot!